McKissick Island: History

 Justice John Marshall Harlan delivered the opinion, saying, "The question is well settled at common law, that the person whose land is bounded by a stream of water, which changes its course gradually by alluvial formations, shall still hold by the same boundary, including the accumulated soil.
 No other rule can be applied on just principles.
 Every proprietor whose land is thus bounded is subject to loss by the same means which may add to his territory; and as he is without remedy for his loss, in this way, he cannot be held accountable for his gain."

 The court told the states to either accept the boundaries surveyed in 1895 or ask for a new survey.
 The boundary was not further defined until 1999 when the states agreed to have Midland Surveying, Inc. conduct the survey.
 This in turn led to the Missouri-Nebraska Compact, which the states and Congress approved in 1999.

 The two closest Missouri River bridges offering access were built in the 1930s when the northerly route via Waubonsie Bridge (subsequently replaced by the Nebraska City Bridge) in 1930 and the southerly route through the Brownville Bridge opened in 1939.
 The Nebraska City route requires one to travel through Otoe County, cross into Iowa and then come back through Missouri.
 The Brownville Bridge (which was actually paid for by Atchison County) connects Nemaha County and Atchison County at Brownville, Nebraska.
 Prior to the 1920s the only non-rail land access between the sides involved either going to Omaha, Nebraska to the Ak-Sar-Ben Bridge or to Kansas City, Missouri to the ASB Bridge.

 The island at various times had a Methodist church (built in 1897) and a school.
 In 1907 it had "30 families with 56 children, 36 of which were enrolled in school.
 In 1966 there were seven families living there, and a contract with the Hamburg, Iowa, schools provided for the education of the eleven pupils living on the island then."
 The old school house was used as a polling place.
 The Hamburg school meant that students had to travel from Nebraska and go through Missouri before attending school in Iowa.

 Most of the island's land was under 2 to 10 feet of water during the 2011 Missouri River Flood, as levees protecting it from the Missouri failed.

-In popular culture

-The island was alluded to but not mentioned by name in the xkcd cartoon "River Border" on 27 April 2018.